lukso-network/LIPs/LSPs/LSP-9-Vault.md

 function claimOwnership() external;
 ```

 Allow an `address` to become the new owner of the contract.
+MUST only be called by the pending owner.

-Only the pending owner MUST be allowed to claim ownership.
+MUST be called after `transferOwnership` by the current `pendingOwner` to finalize the ownership transfer.

 MUST emit a [`OwnershipTransferred`](https://eips.ethereum.org/EIPS/eip-173#specification) event once the new owner has claimed ownership of the contract.

 ### Events